sidg75/tds-project1/README.md

 Invoked GitHub APIs, using Collab(python), to scrape user and repository information.
 The data was collected and stored into two CSV files for further analysis in Google Sheets

 ## 2. Interesting and Surprising facts I found after analysing the data
-- **JavaScript dominance?**: With 167,565 stars, JS rules Sydney's GitHub (suggesting strong web development uptake?).
-This may also be since users from web company Atlassian and Canva are top contributors?
+- **JavaScript dominance?**: With 167,565 stars, JavaScript rules Sydney's GitHub languages.
+This points to strong web-development uptake, especially since users from web company Atlassian and Canva are top contributors
 - **COVID-19 impact?**: Year 2021 was a breakout year.
 Huge spike in new repos, followers etc. Did COVID-19 lead to more developers working remotely and engaging in personal or open-source projects.
 Or was it the launch of GitHub copilot that year?
 - **Quality over quantity?**: Many top users have a very low number of repositories despite a large follower count
 - **Weak correlation**: between the number of followers and stargazers on repositories (0.067), indicating that having more followers doesn't strongly predict the popularity of a user's repositories